Cat5TV/pinecraft/README.md

 ## Minecraft Java Server Installer for Raspberry Pi

-This installer simplifies the installation and setup of a Minecraft Java Server.
+This installer simplifies the installation, setup and optimization of a Minecraft Java Server.

-If you have already installed this, running it again will allow you to upgrade.
+If you have already installed this, running it again will allow you to upgrade the installed Minecraft version, or switch to a different flavor.

 [![Support Me on Patreon](https://cdn.zecheriah.com/img/patreon_button.png)](https://patreon.com/pinecraft)